Advanced Injectors for Chemical Rockets Inspired by Ink-jet Printing Technology

 In a drop-on-demand inkjet printer, ink fills a chamber and a drop is ejected through a nozzle on demand.
 The technology for the ejection mechanism is based on the use of piezoelectric materials.
 The chamber walls are piezoelectric crystals.
 When current is applied, the crystal deforms, forcing a droplet of ink from the nozzle.
 The ejection chamber and the nozzle are built with microtechnologies and due to very small dimensions.

-In collaboration with European academia, the ACT is conducting a study on the feasibility of the injectors for chemical propulsion systems.
-The main objectives of this study are:
+In collaboration with European academia, the ACT conducted a study on the feasibility of the injectors for chemical propulsion systems.
+The main objectives of this study were:

 - Evaluate the applicability of the Ink-jet technologies on injectors design for chemical rockets in term of mechanical properties at high working temperature and thermal cycling.